 G-AUDK was one of the six Bristol Tourer aircraft imported from the Bristol Company in England.
 These aircraft were selected by Major Norman Brearley to establish the North West Air Mail service in West Australia in the 1920s.

-Their rudders were modified by West Australian Airlines (WAA) to provide some balanced load with extended surface area.
+Their rudders were modified by West Australian Airways (WAA) to provide some balanced load with extended surface area.

 Perh-Derby was a two-week trip by sea, but only a 3-day trip by air.
 The planes on this route had little cargo space, so when there wasn’t enough room for the cargo in the plane, any excess cargo was slung between the wheels.